MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 ## Instalation

 In order to use this library you need to install the [x3270 project](http://x3270.bgp.nu/download.html).

+`pip install robotframework-mainframe3270`

+### Windows

+In order to use this library you need to install the [x3270 project](http://x3270.bgp.nu/index.html) and put the directory on your PATH.

+The default folder is "C:\Program Files\wc3270" and this needs to be in the PATH of the Environment Variables.

+## Unix

+You can install the x3270 project from [their instructions page](http://x3270.bgp.nu/Build.html#Unix).
+Or if it is available in your distribution through the `sudo apt-get install x3270`

 More information on the [Wiki page](https://github.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/wiki/Instalation) of this project.

-`pip install robotframework-mainframe3270`

 ## Example